-There are several floating markets in Thailand but Damnoen Saduak is one the biggest and most famous ones.
+There are several floating markets in Thailand but Damnoen Saduak is one of the biggest and most famous ones.
 It is situated about 100km outside of Bangkok and you can stop there on your way to Ayutthaya.
 There are boats everywhere going up and down the canals selling all sorts of foods and fruits.
-It’s great way to see how locals were commuting a long time ago.
+It’s a great way to see how locals were commuting a long time ago.

 ENJOY STUNNING SUNSETS

 No matter where you are, Thai islands have one of the most stunning sunsets and sunrises.
 How awesome is it to finish your day with this kind of view?
 Or start your day with a look at a pinky sky.
-This picture was taken at one of the beach view points in the south of Phuket.
+This picture was taken at one of the beach viewpoints in the south of Phuket.

 PARTY AT LIMO TUK TUK

-A tuk tuk as a limousine?
+A tuk-tuk as a limousine?
 Hell yes!
 We have never seen anything like this before.
-This fancy tuk tuks have disco balls inside of them.
+This fancy tuk-tuks have disco balls inside of them.
 They are set up like a limo with party lights and loud party music.

 VISIT THE ICONIC GRAND PALACE

 Going to Bangkok without checking out the splendid Grand Palace, is like you haven’t even been to Bangkok.
 The palace has been the official residence of the Kings of Siam since 1782.
 The Grand Palace is made up of several buildings, halls, pavilions set around open, gardens and courtyards.
-We would recommend to go there early in the morning to skip the crowds.
+We would recommend going there early in the morning to skip the crowds.